Prep: 60 min

 Yield: 1 (3-layer) 8-inch cake

-The Doberge Cake is an iconic New Orleans dessert that marks birthdays and other festive occasions.
+Descended from the multilayered "Dobostorta," designed by a Hungarian baker to withstand high temperatures when shipped around the world, the Doberge Cake has been for generations an iconic dessert tradition in New Orleans, where we're no strangers to hot, humid weather conditions.
 The chocolate pudding filling between each delicate cake layer can be substituted with any flavor of pudding (make sure it’s thick enough!) or buttercream frosting.

 - 6 tablespoons cocoa powder